 Warburg Pincus, the new majority owners of CityMD, a 68 site urgent care chain, will need to bring plenty of capital to an urgent care industry approaching its endgame.
 CityMD competes on a national stage against the likes of TPG’s Access Clinical Partners and UnitedHealth’s MedExpress.
 And rapid shifts in individual markets are raising the strategic stakes: where once urgent care could remain independent, today it is increasingly being asked to take sides in the share battles among big delivery systems.
 In November 2016, for example, Banner completed its acquisition of 32 sites in Phoenix and Tucson and earlier this year, Ochsner acquired 16 centers in New Orleans.

-Given the low acuity, transactional patient relationship, urgent care providers could operate as a strategically neutral triaging utility for big delivery systems in a market.
+Given the low-acuity, transactional patient relationship, urgent care providers could operate as a strategically neutral triaging utility for big delivery systems in a market.
 As long as these referrals are distributed in an even-handed way (e.g. relying on patient preference or objective algorithms such as geographic proximity), urgent care doesn’t pose a threat.

-Yet as urgent care patient volume grows, the temptation to softly steer these flows to a specific in-network provider can become irresistible.
+Yet, as urgent care patient volume grows, the temptation to softly steer these flows to a specific in-network provider can become irresistible.
 And once one competitor starts tilting the referral flow, other systems are compelled to defend themselves in an urgent care arms race.
 CityMD’s home urgent care market became such a battleground among the big New York systems over the last few years.

 Northwell’s game changing move

-Until 2014, the major New York delivery systems appeared largely content for urgent care to remain in the hands of independent chains, independent physician practices and a long tail of single site operations.
+Until 2014, the major New York delivery systems appeared largely content for urgent care to remain in the hands of independent chains, independent physician practices and a long tail of single-site operations.
 Some delivery systems set up a handful of urgent care centers typically located within their existing catchment area and designed more to ease pressure on their clinics for after-hours care and EDs for low acuity care rather than as a market share play.

 That all changed in 2014 when Northwell (formerly Northshore-LIJ) formed a partnership with Access Clinical Partners (dba GoHealth), a TPG-backed urgent care network builder focused on joint ventures with provider systems.
-The alliance launched a rapid roll-out of urgent care centers both within Northwell’s traditional Long island market and building outsized beachheads in other markets.
+The alliance launched a rapid roll-out of urgent care centers both within Northwell’s traditional Long Island market and building outsized beachheads in other markets.
 They are targeting to have 45 centers by the end of 2017.

 In several major markets, Northwell’s outsized urgent care share relative to its hospital bed share looks like a share grab.
 In Queens, GoHealth has 6 urgent care sites or 14% of the market but only a 300 bed hospital (10% of the short-term acute care beds).
 And in Manhattan, Northwell has just 7% of the beds but 16% of the urgent care centers.

 The map is instructive: GoHealth sites are systematically closer to Mount Sinai hospitals (average 1 mile away) than Northwell’s Lenox Hill Hospital (average 2.6 miles away).
+The aggressive push seems not to have been mistake-free: Northwell managed to surround its Manhattan free-standing ED with three urgent care cetners which must be cannibalizing volumes.

 Options to countering Northwell-GoHealth